jyje/portfolio/profile/ko/projects.md

 ---
-layout: portfolio
+layout: projects-portfolio
-title: Portfolio
+title: 경력기술서
 description: >
   This is the `description` of your resume page, as it will be seen by search engines.
   You'll probably want to modify it in `resume.md`, and maybe set `hide_description` to `true` in the front matter.
 hide_description: true
-data_file: portfolio
+data_file: projects-ko
 sections:
   - projects
   - work